PMO (Project Management Office): definition, roles and tools

 Resource Management

-Resource management is the heart of your service company: managing resources from a strategic point but also from an operational point of view.
+Resource management is the heart of your service organization: it is imperative to manage resources from a strategic but also an operational point of view.

 At the strategic level, a PMO tool will have to manage capacity in forecasting, i.e. meet the needs of the company (demand) with relevant and available talent (supply).